JanoKasu/Typing-Project/README.md

 git clone https://github.com/JanoKasu/Typing-Project.git
 ```

+To run the program, you must first add files to the `files` folder.
+You can find copyright-free material at [Project Gutenberg](https://www.gutenberg.org/).
+Alternatively, you can add text files of your code to see what the optimal layout for coding is!
+The program will return different layouts for different inputs, so try out a variety of genres.

+***Note that the files must be .pdf or .txt files to be read.***

+After adding files, run the program with `python Main.py`.
 Two graphs will pop up, both of which will be saved as png files in the `images` folder.

+The first is a histogram of the freqencies of bigrams (two letter combinations), and the second is a spring graph showing the relationship of the monograms with each other.

 ### Installing Dependencies
 Run `pip install -r Requirements.txt` to install the dependencies needed for this project.

-### Customization
-You can also add your own text or pdf documents to the appropriate folders under `./PDFs` or `./txts`.

----

-Finally, run the data collection algorithm with `python ./Main.py`

 ## Conclusion
 This project is still in development.
 As of writing, the algorithm to translate the data into a keyboard layout is incomplete.

-Note that the project will work with any PDFs or text files in the `files` folder.
-A good exercise might be to put python or C# code into a text file and see what is generated.

-The content in the `files` folder comes from [Project Gutenberg](https://www.gutenberg.org/); a copyright-free repository of e-books.